jaspereb/SimpleSliderHand/README.md

 * A reasonable quality 3D printer
 * A soldering iron for adding heat set inserts

-Read the BuildInstructions.pdf document for more specific steps and tips.
+Read the BuildInstructions.pdf (still to come) document for more specific steps and tips.

 # The capacitor board
 Because we use the mx28T in multi turn mode there is an issue that it must be within the same 360degree rotation each time it is powered off.
 To ensure this, schematics are included for a capacitor power board so that the servo can be driven to the correct position when it loses power.